• Skip to primary navigation

 That said, timing is critical.
 If the market’s plateau becomes a decline, being late to pivot – or being overexposed to standard robot sales – may trigger structural decay faster than recovery is possible.

-The grand illusion or a necessary reckoning?
+Grand illusion or a necessary reckoning?

-The question your title asks is blunt but fair: is the robotics dream – perpetual growth – an illusion?
+The question the title asks is blunt but fair: is the robotics dream – perpetual growth – an illusion?
 Not entirely.
 The foundations (labor scarcity, automation demand, industry 4.0, logistics, AI) remain strong.
 But the era of uniform, across-the-board expansion is over.

 What we are seeing may be the start of a maturation cycle: fewer pure hardware winners, more stratified segmentation, consolidation, margin pressure, and shakeouts.
 Not all incumbents will survive.
 Ambitious new entrants may disrupt, but many will fail trying.